KarpovaIryna/LaslesVPN/readme.md

 ###  Compile assets for production

 When building for production, the CSS and JS will be minified.
-To minify the assets in your `/dist` folder, run
+To minify the assets, run

 ```bash
 $ npm run build